Ottoman Greece: Greek War of Independence

 "The destruction of the Ottoman flagship in Chios by Kanaris" by Nikiphoros Lytras.

 The Massacre at Chios (1824) by Eugène Delacroix.

 A secret Greek nationalist organization called the "Friendly Society" or "Company of Friends" (Filiki Eteria) was formed in Odessa in 1814.
 The members of the organization planned a rebellion with the support of wealthy Greek exile communities in Britain and the United States.
 They also gained support from sympathizers in Western Europe, as well as covert assistance from Russia.
 The organization secured Capodistria, who became Russian Foreign Minister after leaving the Ionian Islands, as the leader of the planned revolt.
 On 25 March (now Greek Independence Day) 1821, the Orthodox Bishop Germanos of Patras proclaimed a national uprising.
 The Ottomans, in retaliation orchestrated the Constantinople massacre of 1821 and similar pogroms in Smyrna.

 Simultaneous risings were planned across Greece, including in Macedonia, Crete, and Cyprus.
 With the initial advantage of surprise, aided by Ottoman inefficiency and the Ottomans' fight against Ali Pasha of Tepelen, the Greeks succeeded in capturing the Peloponnese and some other areas.
 Some of the first Greek actions were taken against unarmed Ottoman settlements, with about 40% of Turkish and Albanian Muslim residents of the Peloponnese killed outright, and the rest fleeing the area or being deported.

-The Ottomans recovered, and retaliated in turn with savagery, massacring the Greek population of Chios and other towns.
+The Ottomans recovered and retaliated, massacring the Greek population of Chios and other towns.
 This worked to their disadvantage by provoking further sympathy for the Greeks in Britain and France.
 The Greeks were unable to establish a strong government in the areas they controlled, and fell to fighting amongst themselves.
 Inconclusive fighting between Greeks and Ottomans continued until 1825 when the Sultan sent a powerful fleet and army who were mainly Bedouin and some Sudanese from Egypt under Ibrahim Pasha to suppress the revolution, promising to him the rule of Peloponnese, however they were eventually defeated in the Battle of Navarino in 1827.

 The atrocities that accompanied this expedition, together with sympathy aroused by the death of the poet and leading philhellene Lord Byron at Messolongi in 1824, eventually led the Great Powers to intervene.
 In October 1827, the British, French and Russian fleets, on the initiative of local commanders, but with the tacit approval of their governments, destroyed the Ottoman fleet at the Battle of Navarino.
 This was the decisive moment in the war of independence.

-In October 1828, the French landed troops in the Peloponnese to evacuate it from Ibrahim's army, while Russia was since April at war against the Ottomans.
+In October 1828, the French landed troops in the Peloponnese to liberate it from Ibrahim's army, while Russia was since April at war against the Ottomans.
 Under their protection, the Greeks were able to reorganize, form a new government and defeat the Ottomans in the Battle of Petra, the final battle of the war.
 They then advanced to seize as much territory as possible before the Western powers imposed a ceasefire.